 1. Discriminatory laws

 We won’t skirt around it: Homosexuality is illegal in Morocco and punishable by up to 3 years in prison.
 That said, the discriminatory law is seldom enforced.
 Even more rarely in tourist hot spots like Marrakesh.
-While we recommend avoiding PDA (see #2), the chance of a run-in with the law is extremely unlikely.
+While we recommend avoiding PDA (see #2) on a gay tour of Morocco, the chance of a run-in with the law is extremely unlikely.

 Out Adventures works with guides, hotels and drivers that welcome our groups with open arms — so you can be sure you’ll have no problem booking one bed for you and your partner.